 Amazon Echo has the advantage.
 Users can access books from their Kindle and Audible accounts.
 This feature is yet to be added on Google Home.

 If you don’t like the Google Assistant’s voice, you can always change it.
 Google Assistant has 10 options to choose from in addition to the regular male and female voices.
 They are easy to toggle through and change.
 Google has even included the option to have John Legend as your home assistant voice!

 Amazon Echo does not have a male voice for Alexa yet.
 However, Alexa’s voice can change to an Indian, British or Canadian accent among others.
 Similarly to Google Home, Echo has introduced Samuel L Jackson as a voice on its platform.
 There are several questions you can ask Alexa to ask Samuel which can be fun but he isn’t a full-fledged virtual assistant voice.

 Prices differ between the two brands and devices.
 But in all fairness, even with the price differences, there’s something for everyone.
 But generally, Google Home products are a tad cheaper.

 Well, it’s true that Google is still playing catch up on most smart speaker fronts.
 Nonetheless, they are both pretty accomplished brands and have something to offer.
 With the basic features, they are equal and it’s difficult to tell them apart.

 Your choice will be influenced and guided based on the ecosystem you prefer.
 If you have invested in Google products, the Google Home is the best product to purchase.
 The experience will be better requiring minimal additional investments to enjoy the full package.

-But if you are looking for reliability, Amazon Echo is best.
-It is the pioneer brand in this space and Google, though making major strides is still playing catch up.
+But if you are looking for reliability and to fully outfit your home with smart products, Amazon Echo is best.
+It is the pioneer brand in this space and Google, though making major strides lacks compatibility with as many products as Amazon Echo.